Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 7. Implementation Strategy

-In essence, your implementation strategy outlines the marketing and sales strategies you use to upsell your cleaning services.
+In essence, your implementation strategy outlines the marketing and sales strategies you use to sell your services.

-Then, you have to find out how you’re going to win those clients.
+Then, you have to find out how you’re going to win those clients with marketing.

 In your implementation strategy, you can get as specific as you’d like and include things such as: